 SUTO NORBERT ZSOLT/SHUTTERSTOCK

 These green stalks are super high in cancer-fighting vitamins like A, C, and E, as well as folate.
 But the thick cell walls make it hard for our body to absorb these healthy nutrients.
-Cooking asparagus Perfect Pumpkin Recipes.
+Cooking asparagus We know—eating raw.

 Pumpkin